Loaders

 getUniqueId (string $name): string

-Latte uses the compiled template cache for performance.
-Each compiled template file needs a unique name derived from the source
+Latte uses a cache of compiled templates for performance improvement.
+Each compiled template file needs a unique name derived

-template's identifier.
-This method provides a string that uniquely identifies the template $name
+from the source template's identifier.
+This method provides a string that uniquely identifies the template

 .

-For file-based templates, the absolute path might work.
-For database templates, a combination of a prefix and the database ID is common.
+For file-based templates, the absolute path can serve this purpose.
+For templates in a database, a combination of a prefix and the database ID is common.

 public function getUniqueId(string $name): string